microsoft/ScottishSummit24-Pipelines/lab1/README.md

     ![](./assets/prod-env-dynamics-365-apps.png)

-1. Here you can find the apps that are installed on your `Prod` environment by default.
+1. Here you can find the apps that are installed on your `UserXX-Prod` environment by default.
 Select the **Install App** button in the command bar at the top

     ![](./assets/prod-env-install-app.png)